The Best Hiking Clothes for Any Budget

 What is Life Without an Excellent Puffy Layer

 Puffies are life.
 They are versatile, provide a ton of warm for your dollar, and they are an essential layer in the mountains.
 With that being said, they are not cheap.
-But this item is designed to last you a long time.
+But this item is designed to last you a long time, making these recommendations some of the best hiking clothes that money can buy.

 High-End: Patagonia Nano-Air Hoody ($299)